Out with the old – in with the new

 Each tomb also had its own internal Sacred Way.
 This was the straight line from the entrance of the mausoleum in the south all the way to the tomb mound in the north.

 The line was paved with large rectangular slabs of stone or marble and marked the central north-south line through the entire tomb.
+This Inner Sacred Way is commonly resembled to the spine of a dragon.
+It was frequently flanked with "dragon scales" on both sides (see image from Yongling).

 Where the inner Sacred Way met up with stairs leading to gates or halls the flight of stairs on the central line were always more immaculately decorated and larger than the parallel side stairs.